-Each Member Association will frame the "Gateway" in consideration of the national context and in line with applicable laws and regulations, and in consideration of the Annex 2 Principles for the use of digital channels.
+Each Member Association will frame the "Gateway" in consideration of the national context and in line with application law and regulations, and in consideration of the Annex 3 Principles for the use of digital channels.
 In this context, it is recommended to include a pop-up on the relevant Member Association webpage indicating that the visitor is being redirected to a webpage that is not under the Member Association's responsibility.

-Each Member Association is expected to ask its Member Companies to provide the links to their disclosure reports in order to include a link from the Member Association website to each Member Company website.
+Each Member Association is expected to ask its member companies to provide the links to their disclosure reports.